mui/material-ui/docs/data/joy/components/autocomplete/autocomplete.md

 {{"demo": "FreeSoloCreateOption.js"}}

-You could also display a dialog when the user wants to add a new value:
+You could also display a dialog when the user wants to add a new value.

 {{"demo": "FreeSoloCreateOptionDialog.js"}}

 :::info
-The Autocomplete Option component uses the same styles and variables as [List Item Button](/joy-ui/react-list/#actionable), so that you get the same customization experience.
+The `AutocompleteOption` uses the same styles and variables as [`ListItemButton`](/joy-ui/react-list/#actionable), so that you get the same customization experience.
 :::

 ### Validation

-To display an invalid state, set the `error` prop on the Form Control.
+To display invalid state, set the `error` prop on the `FormControl`.

 {{"demo": "AutocompleteError.js"}}

 ### Multiple selection

-By default, Autocomplete uses the [Chip](/joy-ui/react-chip/) component to render the user's selected options.
+By default, the autocomplete uses [`Chip`](/joy-ui/react-chip/) component to render the user's selected options.

-When the Autocomplete is focused, the user can press the backspace to remove the latest selected option from the list.
+When the autocomplete is focused, the user can press the backspace to remove the latest selected option from the list.

 {{"demo": "Tags.js"}}